WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

 WHEN

-Practices will start in early March and games will start in mid April.
-Expect two practices lasting 90 minutes each from March until games start in mid April.
+Practices will start in early March, and games will start in mid-April.
+Expect two practices lasting 90 minutes each from March until games start in mid-April.
 Once games start, expect 2 games a week and 1-2 practices a week.
 Games will be one hour 45 minutes long.
 The goal is 3 to 4 activities a week.
-Games will finish end of June.
+Games will finish the end of June.
 Expect 18-20 regular season games and then an end of season league tournament.

 WHERE

-All Junior practices and home games will be played at NLLL fields located at 13950 York St Thornton, CO 80602.
+All Junior practices and home games will be played at NLLL fields located at 13950 York St Thornton, CO 80602 or Thornton Sports Complex at 104th and McKay.
 Away games will be played in nearby cities (North Denver, Westminster, Northglenn, south Thornton, Erie, Boulder, and Superior).

 HOW

-Score and outs are kept and the goal is 2 umpires per game (although at times only 1 may be available).
+Score and records are kept, and the goal is 2 umpires per game (although at times only 1 may be available).

 Pitch counts will be STRICTLY counted and enforced to protect players' arms.